danielj0nes/BreakBuddy/README.md

 ## Electron app - Development guide
 First clone the project and unzip both the `male.zip` and `female.zip` files.
 Run `npm install` to obtain `node_modules`.
 Finally, run `npm start` to build the project.
 If you make changes, simply write `rs` in the console to recompile the changes.

-To compile the app into an executable program from a given instance, run the command `npm run make`
+To compile the app into an executable program from a given instance, run the command `npm run make` - this will take a while.

 Local cache is stored at `C:\Users\<username>\AppData\Roaming\breakbuddy` on Windows, `/Users/<username>/Library/Application Support/breakbuddy/Cache` on OS X, and `/home/<username>/.config/breakbuddy/Cache` on Linux.
-You can completely wipe the folder to reset the app to the installation state.
+You can completely wipe the folder to reset the app to the installation state (e.g., when you need to test data persistance).